kabakadev/trivia_app/README.md

 - **Question Management**: Administrators can create and delete questions from the trivia database.
 - **Trivia Gameplay**: Regular users can answer question and view results and score based on what they got right or wrong.
 - **Persistent Storage**: Data is stored in a SQLite3 database for reliability and persistence.
-- **User Authentication**: Users can log in by selecting an existing username or create a new account.
+- **User basic login**: Users can log in by selecting an existing username or create a new account.
 - **Exit Options**: Users can exit the program at any point for convenience.

 ---